vpz4/DBDM/README.md

 Contributions are welcome.
 Please fork the repository and submit pull requests with your enhancements.
 Ensure that new features are accompanied by appropriate tests and documentation.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.<br />
+This project is licensed under the MIT License.<br />

 ## Additional notes
 The script is designed to be modular and easy to extend for additional types of analyses.<br />